GenElectrovise/WarThunderHangarSwitcher/README.md

 `WarThunderHangarSwitcher_1.0.exe switch INDEX`

-Switches to the hangar of the given index, for example `WarThunderHangarSwitcher_1.0.exe switch 1` will switch to the hangar of index 1 (in the above list that would be "another_hangar.blk")
+Switches to the hangar of the given index, for example `WarThunderHangarSwitcher_1.0.exe switch 1` will switch to the hangar of index 1 (in the above list that would be "another_hangar.blk").